 SpiderRuleSchema

-Regex patterns for URLs to deny (takes precedence over allow)Validation:
+Python regex patterns for URLs to deny (takes precedence over allow)Example:

 Only follow links found in these XPath expressionsExample: